TAM Airlines Flight 3054: Landing difficulties

-On July 16, the day before the crash, four pilots who landed at the airport reported poor braking, including a TAM pilot, who managed to stop his aircraft just a few metres before the end of the runway.
-Between 12:25 pm and 12:28 pm, Infraero suspended operations at the airport to examine the runway conditions, and cleared it after reporting "no puddles and water slides."
-At 12:42 local time the same day, Pantanal Linhas Aéreas Flight 4763, an ATR 42-300, hydroplaned after touching down on runway 17R.
-The aircraft veered to the left, struck a concrete box and a small light pole, and entered the grass between the runway and taxiway.
-All 25 people aboard survived with no injuries, but the aircraft was damaged beyond repair and written off.
-Despite the incident, landings continued to be carried out normally at the airport.
+On July 16, the day before the crash, four pilots who landed at the airport reported poor braking conditions, including a TAM pilot who managed to stop his aircraft just a few meters before the end of the runway.
+Between 12:25 pm and 12:28 pm, Infraero suspended operations at the airport to assess the runway conditions and subsequently cleared it for use, reporting "no puddles and water slides."
+However, at 12:42 local time on the same day, Pantanal Linhas Aéreas Flight 4763, an ATR 42-300, hydroplaned after touching down on runway 17R.
+The aircraft veered to the left, striking a concrete box and a small light pole before coming to rest on the grass between the runway and taxiway.
+All 25 people on board survived with no injuries, but the aircraft was damaged beyond repair.
+Despite this incident, landings continued to be conducted normally at the airport.

 Aircraft and crew

 The aircraft operating as Flight 3054 was a twin turbofan Airbus A320-233, serial number 789, registration PR-MBK; it was powered by two IAE V2500 engines.
 It was built in 1998 and had been operated by other airlines before entering service with TAM in January 2007, six months before the accident.
 The aircraft was owned by Pegasus Aviation and had flown more than 21,000 hours over 10,000 cycles before the crash.

 The aircraft was dispatched with the thrust reverser on the starboard engine deactivated, as it had jammed.
-TAM said in a statement a fault in a reverser "does not jeopardize landings" and no mechanical problem had been recorded on July 16, the day before the accident.
+TAM said in a statement that a fault in a reverser "does not jeopardize landings" and no mechanical problem had been recorded on July 16, the day before the accident.
 The aircraft had no difficulty braking on the same runway a day before the fatal accident.

 There were six crew members and 181 passengers on board.
-All 6 crew members as well as 171 of the passengers were Brazilian; the 12 remaining passengers were of various other nationalities.
-The flight crew consisted of two captains (rather than the usual captain and first officer): Captain Henrique Stefanini Di Sacco (53), and Captain Kleyber Aguiar Lima (54).
-There were also four flight attendants, with an additional 13 deadheading.
+All 6 crew members as well as 171 of the passengers were Brazilian; the 10 remaining passengers were of various other nationalities.
+The flight crew consisted of two captains (rather than the usual captain and first officer): Henrique Stefanini Di Sacco (53), and Kleyber Aguiar Lima (54).
+Four flight attendants were aboard.

 Both pilots had been flying for over 30 years.
 Stefanini had logged 13,654 flight hours in his career (including 2,236 hours on the Airbus A320), and Lima 14,760 hours, with 237 of them on the Airbus A320.